dubsnipe/fablat-analysis/README.md

 # FABLAT Analysis

-##Description
+## Description

 This repo contains data mined by the data_crawler Python script from project Google Drive folders, and the resulting analysis by an R script, both included among the files.
-The mined data was obtained through two files:
+The mined data was obtained through two files, one for files that have been modified within Google Drive, and others that have been uploaded to the corresponding folders.

 ## Files